Section 8 Program Details

 Eligibility

-In general, the family's income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
-Median income levels are published by HUD and vary by location.
-The HA serving your community can provide you with the income limits for your area and family size.
+In most cases, your household income must ber less than 50% of the median income in the county or area where you want to live.
+These income limits are set by HUD (the U.S. Department of Housing and Urban Development) and vary depending on location.
+Our staff can provide you the exact income limits for your family size and area.

 Application Process

-If the Housing Authority determines that your family is eligible, the Housing Authority will place your name on a waiting list, unless it is able to assist you immediately.
-Once your name is reached on the waiting list, the Housing Authority will contact you and issue a Housing Choice Voucher.
+If we determine that your family is eligible, your name will be added to our Section 8 waiting list.
+When your name is selected from the waiting list, we’ll contact you and give you a Housing Choice Voucher.

 Living Accommodations